Living a healthier lifestyle begins with education.

 Diabetes Support Group

-Because a diagnosis of diabetes can be overwhelming, WMC offers a free Diabetes Support Group for patients and their friends and families.
-The group meets at noon on the second Monday of each month at Williamson Medical Center.
-Medical professionals speak on a wide variety of topics, and there is always time for questions and answers.
+Because a diagnosis of diabetes can be overwhelming, WMC offers a free Diabetes Support Group for patients, their friends and families.
+The group meets monthly at the medical center.
+You can click HERE to see a list of exact dates and times for upcoming classes.
+At these meetings, medical professionals speak on a wide variety of topics and there is always time for questions and answers.

 Diabetes Prevention Program